andrilauw/govtech-data-eng-tech-challenge/task2/README.md

 - SQL DML statements to pump data to the tables
 - SQL DML statements to simulate user queries

+## Solution Overview

+The solution provided uses official Postgres Docker image from Dockerhub for its base image with minimal modification.

+The SQL DDL and DML statements to bootstrap the tables are being placed in a startup directory (as indicated in the [official documentation](https://hub.docker.com/_/postgres)), and will be executed upon startup.

 ## ER Diagram

 ![ER Diagram](./ER_Diagram.png)